Yeeloman/ViewInk/README.md

 ## Features

 - **Dynamic URL Support:** Use placeholders like `:name` and `:slug` in the URL to dynamically construct the modal content URL.
-- **Customizable:** Add your own CSS classes to style the modal or use the built-in default styles. (not done yet)
+- **Customizable Styles:** Pass custom styles for the modal container, content, and iframe, or use the built-in default styles.
 - **Event Hooks:** Execute custom actions when the modal opens or closes using `onOpen` and `onClose` callbacks.
 - **Lightweight:** Minimal dependencies and easy to integrate into any project.
 - **Cross-Framework Compatibility:** Works with any JavaScript framework or vanilla JavaScript.